kstenerud/concise-text-encoding/cte-specification.md

 #### Base-10 Notation

-The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent.
+The exponential portion of a base-10 number is denoted by the lowercase character `e`, followed by the signed size of the exponent (using `+` for positive and `-` for negative).
 The exponent's sign character may be omitted if it's positive.
-The exponent portion is a base-10 number representing the power-of-10 to multiply the significand by.
+The exponent portion is a signed base-10 number representing the power-of-10 to multiply the significand by.
 Values must be normalized (only one digit to the left of the decimal point).

 * `6.411e+9` = 6411000000
 * `6.411e9` = 6411000000
 * `6.411e-9` = 0.000000006411

-There is no maximum number of significant digits or exponent digits, but care must be taken to ensure that the receiving end will be able to store the value.
+There is no maximum number of significant digits or exponent digits, but care should be taken to ensure that the receiving end will be able to store the value.
 64-bit ieee754 floating point values, for example, can store up to 16 significant digits.

 #### Base-16 Notation

 Base-16 floating point numbers allow 100% accurate representation of ieee754 binary floating point values.
 They begin with `0x`, and the exponential portion is denoted by the lowercase character `p`.
-The exponential portion is a base-10 number representing the power-of-2 to multiply the significand by.
+The exponential portion is a signed base-10 number representing the power-of-2 to multiply the significand by.
 The exponent's sign character may be omitted if it's positive.
 Values should be normalized unless the source ieee754 value being represented is subnormal.

 * `0xa.3fb8p+42` = a.3fb8 x 2 ^ 42
 * `0x1.0p0` = 1